-The staff recommends the Commission certify the following, with the modifications as shown below.
+Following are the modifications suggested by the Commission to the City of Malibu for incorporation into the LIP portion of LCPA 1-06.
 The suggested modifications are numbered consecutively.
 The City Amendment number references the numbering in the City of Malibu LCPA No. 05-001, dated April 2006 (Exhibit 4).
-The LCP number indicates the existing LIP Section.
+The LCP number indicates the existing LIP Section in the Adopted City of Malibu LCP, dated September 2002.